19 Best Home Remedies For Corns And Calluses, FAQs, & Caution

 Why This Works

-Apple cider vinegar exfoliates the dead skin cells and softens the corns and calluses.
+Apple cider vinegar exfoliates the dead skin on your feet and softens the corns and calluses.
 It is also antibacterial in nature and will kill any bacteria that may be lurking around near the affected area (4).

 5. Epsom Salt Foot Soak